Key Quote

 GENDER TRANSGRESSION

-Jacobean women were expected to be submissive (obedient, yielding) and nurturing.
-Lady Macbeth's commanding tone and strategic thinking transgress (violate, go beyond) these boundaries, aligning her with the unnatural forces of the Witches.
+Jacobean women were expected to be submissivesubmissive — obedient, yielding and nurturing.
+Lady Macbeth's commanding tone and strategic thinking transgresstransgress — To go beyond the limits of what is morally or socially acceptable these boundaries, aligning her with the unnatural forces of the Witches.
 Her later invocation — 'unsex me here' — makes this gender transgression explicit.

 DIVINE RIGHT OF KINGS

 Duncan is not merely a king but God's appointed representative on Earth.
-To murder him while a guest — violating both regicide and the sacred obligation of hospitality — is a double sin.
+To murder him while a guest — violating both regicide and the sacred obligation of hospitalityhospitality — The sacred Jacobean duty of a host to protect their guest — is a double sin.
 Lady Macbeth's serpent imagery positions their act as Satanic rebellion against the divine order.

 Key Words